2011 Savannah State Tigers football team: Hampton

-Norfolk State University
+Norfolk State

 Spartan's quarterback Chris Walley threw three touchdown pass and ran for two more as the Spartans beat the Tigers 45-3 and clinched a share of MEAC regular season title.
 The Tigers' never made it into the red zone and collected only 45 yards of total offense in the game.

-Bethune-Cookman University
+Bethune–Cookman

 A 30-yard field goal early in the second quarter by Derek Williams was the only scoring for the SSU as Bethune-Cookman routed the Tigers before a crowd of 4,964 at Municipal Stadium in Daytona, Beach.
 SSU quarterback AJ DeFilippis threw for 45 yards while Justin Babb ran for 66 yards and caught three passes for ten yards.
 Jamani Chavis and Justin Dixon each had eight tackles to lead the SSU defense.
 David Blackwell ran for three touchdowns and threw for two more for the Wildcats who improved to 7-3.
 The Tigers fell to 1-9.

-South Carolina State University
+South Carolina State

 The Bulldogs of South Carolina State took a 17-0 early in the second quarter and SSU's Derek Williams kicked a 33-yard field goal with just over 5 minutes left before halftime.
 The Tigers scored early in the 4th quarter as Antonio Bostick threw a 27-yard touchdown pass to Brian Lackey, but the Bulldogs responded with a 45-yard field goal with 4:16 remaining in the game.
 Lackey caught 3 passes for 53 yards to lead the Tigers while Bostick passed for 176 yards and Justin Babb ran for 25 yards.
 Darren Hunter led the Tigers defense with 11 tackles.
 This was the final game for 18 Tiger seniors.